-Please note that the Janus Henderson Horizon Fund - Asian Dividend Income Fund, Janus Henderson Horizon Fund - Pan European Absolute Return Fund, the Janus Henderson Horizon Fund - Total Return Bond Fund, the Janus Henderson Horizon Fund - Global High Yield Bond Fund, the Janus Henderson Horizon Fund - Emerging Market Corporate Bond Fund, the Janus Henderson Horizon Fund - Biotechnology Fund and the Janus Henderson Horizon Fund - Euro High Yield Bond Fund intend to use or invest in financial derivative instruments other than for the purposes of hedging and/or efficient portfolio management, and may make use of advanced techniques using derivative instruments and strategies as a means of achieving its investment objectives and policies.
-These advanced techniques are further described under its investment objective and policy in paragraph 5.1.
-For the avoidance of doubt, the other Sub-Funds only intend to use or invest in financial derivative instruments for the purposes of hedging and/or efficient portfolio management that there is a possibility that the net asset value of the abovementioned Sub-Funds may have a higher volatility due to their investment policies or portfolio management techniques.
+Please note that the Janus Henderson Horizon Fund - Asian Dividend Income Fund, Janus Henderson Horizon Fund - Pan European Absolute Return Fund, the Janus Henderson Horizon Fund - Total Return Bond Fund, the Janus Henderson Horizon Fund - Global High Yield Bond Fund, the Janus Henderson Horizon Fund - Biotechnology Fund and the Janus Henderson Horizon Fund - Euro High Yield Bond Fund intend to use or invest in financial derivative instruments other than for the purposes of hedging and/or efficient portfolio management, and may make use of advanced techniques using derivative instruments and strategies as a means of achieving its investment objectives and policies.
+These advanced techniques are further described under its investment objective instruments for the purposes of hedging and/or efficient portfolio management.
+Please note that there is a possibility that the net asset value of the abovementioned Sub-Funds may have a higher volatility due to their investment policies or portfolio management techniques.